NicolaLancellotti-About/About-GCD/README.md

 # About-GCD
-A playground about Grand Central Dispatch.
+Explanations and samples about Grand Central Dispatch.